JohnPaton/airbase/README.md

   Use -c/--country and -p/--pollutant to restrict the download specific countries and pollutants, or -C/--city and -p/--pollutant to restrict the download specific cities and pollutants, e.g.
-  - download verified hourly and daily PM10 and PM2.5 observations from sites in Oslo to different (existing) paths in order to avoid filename collisions airbase --no-subdir \
+  - download verified hourly and daily PM10 and PM2.5 observations from sites in Oslo into different paths in order to avoid filename collisions airbase --no-subdir \
       verified -p PM10 -p PM2.5 -C Oslo -F daily  --path data/daily \
       verified -p PM10 -p PM2.5 -C Oslo -F hourly --path data/hourly